Batch-of-Thought: Cross-Instance Learning for Enhanced LLM Reasoning: Related Work

 \subsection{Cross-Instance Learning}

 In deep learning, batch normalization~\citep{ioffe2015batch} leverages mini-batch statistics during training, while recent work explores cross-example attention~\citep{lee2019set} and set-based reasoning~\citep{zaheer2017deep}.
-Meta-learning approaches~\citep{finn2017maml, snell2017prototypical} learn from task distributions rather than individual instances, demonstrating benefits of comparative learning.
+Meta-learning approaches~\citep{finn2017model, snell2017prototypical} learn from task distributions rather than individual instances, demonstrating benefits of comparative learning.

 For LLM inference, \textbf{in-context learning}~\citep{brown2020language} uses examples to guide reasoning, and \textbf{analogical prompting}~\citep{yasunaga2024large} retrieves similar cases to aid problem-solving.
-However, these methods rely on predefined examples or retrieval systems rather than jointly reasoning over a batch of target queries.
-Recent work on \textbf{self-consistency with rationalization}~\citep{mitchell2023enhancing} aggregates multiple reasoning paths for a single query but does not transfer knowledge across distinct queries.
+Building on this, recent analogical question-answering frameworks systematically leverage past examples to guide complex reasoning steps~\citep{press2023measuring}.
+Furthermore, in the realm of model training, recent reinforcement learning methods increasingly leverage cohort-level feedback signals and distribution-aware rewards, such as Group Relative Policy Optimization (GRPO), to stabilize training and align collective reasoning patterns~\citep{shao2024deepseekmath}.
+However, these methods rely on predefined examples, retrieval systems, or training-time optimization rather than jointly reasoning over a batch of target queries at inference.
+Recent work on \textbf{self-consistency with rationalization}~\citep{mitchell2022enhancing} aggregates multiple reasoning paths for a single query but does not transfer knowledge across distinct queries.

 BoT differs by enabling \textbf{mutual information gain across queries at inference time}: each query in the batch provides signal for evaluating others through comparative reflection.
 This creates a feedback loop where batch-level patterns inform individual assessments, analogous to how James-Stein estimation improves individual predictions through the group mean, but applied dynamically to LLM reasoning rather than static parameter estimation.